shalomtash/monty/README.md

 ### Learning Objectives💡
 What you should learn from this project:

  -What do LIFO and FIFO mean

  -What is a stack, and when to use it

  -What is a queue, and when to use it

  -What are the common implementations of stacks and queues

  -What are the most common use cases of stacks and queues

  -What is the proper way to use global variables

+## Opcode with description

 [0. push, pall]

 *Implement the push and pall opcodes.

 *The opcode push pushes an element to the stack.

 *The opcode pall prints all the values on the stack, starting from the top of the stack.

 [1. pint]

 *Implement the pint opcode.

 *The opcode pint prints the value at the top of the stack, followed by a new line.

 [2. pop]

 *Implement the pop opcode.

 *The opcode pop removes the top element of the stack.

 [3. swap]

 *Implement the swap opcode.

 *The opcode swap swaps the top two elements of the stack.

 [4. add]

 *Implement the add opcode.

 *The opcode add adds the top two elements of the stack.

 [5. nop]

 *Implement the nop opcode.

 *The opcode nop doesn’t do anything.

 [6. sub]

 *Implement the sub opcode.

 *The opcode sub subtracts the top element of the stack from the second top element of the stack.

 [7. div]

 *Implement the div opcode.

 *The opcode div divides the second top element of the stack by the top element of the stack.

 [8. mul]

 *Implement the mul opcode.

 *The opcode mul multiplies the second top element of the stack with the top element of the stack.

 [9. mod]

 *Implement the mod opcode.

 *The opcode mod computes the rest of the division of the second top element of the stack by the top element of the stack.

 [10. comments]

 *Every good language comes with the capability of commenting.
 When the first non-space character of a line is #, treat this line as a comment (don’t do anything).

 [11. pchar]

 *Implement the pchar opcode.

 *The opcode pchar prints the char at the top of the stack, followed by a new line.

 [12. pstr]

 *Implement the pstr opcode.

 *The opcode pstr prints the string starting at the top of the stack, followed by a new line.

 [13. rotl]

 *Implement the rotl opcode.

 *The opcode rotl rotates the stack to the top.

 [14. rotr]

 *Implement the rotr opcode.

 *The opcode rotr rotates the stack to the bottom.

 [15. stack, queue]

 *Implement the stack and queue opcodes.

-*Stack sets the format of the data to a stack (LIFO) *Queue sets the format of the data to a queue (FIFO).
+*Stack sets the format of the data to a stack (LIFO)

+*Queue sets the format of the data to a queue (FIFO).

 [16.
 ALX School]